ilee17/geog328_group6_final/README.md

 The map has circle on a few random countries across the world that you can hover on to see the percent change from 2012 to 2022.
 There is a legend in the bottom left corner for the colors of the dots.
 We have also added a table on the right to show the data of the countries.
 On the table there is a sort function that allows the user to sort the table by % change.

 ## Sources & Libraries & Web Serivces
-The data we used was from the, [Organisation for Economic Co-operation and Development](https://data.oecd.org/price/housing-prices.htm)
+The data we used was from the, [Organisation for Economic Co-operation and Development](https://data.oecd.org/price/housing-prices.htm)<br />
-The libraries we used
+The libraries we used<br />
 The web services we used were [github](https://github.com/) and [mapbox](https://www.mapbox.com/)